SteelCompendium/data-md-dse/Bestiary/Monsters/Ogres/Statblocks/Ogre Juggernaut.md

     icon: ⭐️
     effects:
-      - effect: The juggernaut automatically destroys any mundane size 1 objects in their path when they move or are forced moved.
+      - effect: The juggernaut automatically destroys any mundane size 1 objects in their path when they move or are force moved.
 They can break through any mundane wall made of wood, stone, or a similarly sturdy material this way as long as the wall is 2 squares thick or less.
   - type: feature